Chris927/social_connections/README.md

 * Activities on those things which are recorded for later processing
 * Digest mechanism to digest those activities, e.g. for daily digest emails.

-This gem is work in progress and my playground, and currently my playground, don't use it!
+This gem is work in progress and my playground, use at own risk.

 Setup
 -----